SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/java-microservice.md

 #### Add the microservice library

-You need to specify the version of the {{< product-c8y-iot >}}'s microservice library to be used.
+You must specify the version of the {{< product-c8y-iot >}}'s microservice library to be used.
 This can be found on the platform; at the top-right corner, click the tenant user and find the backend version on the pop-up menu.

 ![Upload microservice](/images/microservices-sdk/ms-backend-version.png)